CagtayFabry/pydeps2env/README.md

 # pydeps2env

 An easy way to create conda environment files from you python project dependencies.
-Creates a conda `environment.yml` file from python package dependencies listed in a `pyproject.toml` or `setup.cfg` file.
+Creates a conda `environment.yml` file from python package dependencies listed in on or multiple different source formats like `pyproject.toml`, `setup.cfg`, `environment.yaml` or `requirements.txt` files.

 The project contains
 - GitHub action